statelyai/xstate/docs/guides/actors.md

 ```

 ::: warning
-It is not recommended to spawn promise actors, as [invoking promises](./communication.md#invoking-promises) is a better pattern for this, since they are dependent on state (self-cancelling) and have more predictable behavior.
+It is not recommended to spawn promise actors, as [invoking promises](./communication.md#invoking-promises) is a better pattern for this, since they are dependent on state (self-cancelling upon state change) and have more predictable behavior.
 :::

 ## Spawning Callbacks